clawit91/website/_posts/2019-03-13-contributions-to-the-un.md

 <img alt="Top Contibutors" style="float: right" src="../assets/fig2-top-contributors.png" width="400" hspace="10" vspace="10"/>

 <p style='text-align: justify;'><b>Observation 1:</b> There is a wide spread in financial contributions to the UN development system.
-It ranges from net beneficiaries (Venezuela; -0.17 million USD) to net contributors (United States of America; 6 million USD), reflecting current geopolitics and conflicts. .</p>
+It ranges from net beneficiaries (Venezuela; -0.17 million USD) to net contributors (USA; 6 million USD), reflecting current geopolitics and conflicts.</p>

 <p style='text-align: justify;'><b>Observation 2:</b> Core contributions are on average only one third of total contributions.
 Especially countries from smaller country settings (Tonga, Nauru, Suriname, Marshall Islands, Kiribati, Bahamas, San Marino) provide more than 95% in unearmarked contributions relative to total contributions.</p>

 <p style='text-align: justify;'><b>Observation 3:</b> Only two countries out of the top 10 net contributors have higher core than non-core shares (Sweden 56%, Netherlands 52%), while Brazil achieves the lowest rate of 8%.
-The United States of the America as the most important contributor in absolute terms provides 14% of its resources through core funding.</p>
+The USA as the most important contributor in absolute terms provides 14% of its resources through core funding.</p>

 <p style='text-align: justify;'>For a more effective programme and service delivery of the UNDG at country level, the flexibility of contributions needs to be increased by switching from non-core to core resources.
-The top contributors such as the United States of America, Germany and the United Kingdom have a high leverage to achieve at least an equal share of unearmarked and earmarked financing.
-Let us see what the soon to be published data on 2017 will reveal.</p>
+The top contributors such as the USA, Germany and the United Kingdom have a high leverage to achieve at least an equal share of unearmarked and earmarked financing.</p>

 ## Digging deeper into the data in future posts

 <p style='text-align: justify;'>The publicly available data could be also used to get further insights into contributions at country level.
-First, contributions to the UN development system are displayed in absolute terms.
-Bigger economies of course have higher amounts at their hands to spend.
+First, funding to the UN development system is displayed in absolute terms.
 Contributions in relative terms, e.g. pegged to a country's Gross National Product, could provide more detailed information on a country's commitment.
-Second, the current visualization doesn't differentiate between funding for longer-term development cooperation and humanitarian assistance activities that is delivered on short notice due to catastrophes, conflicts and crises.
-Third, tracking contributions over time might reveal further insights into regional priorities.
+Second, the current visualization doesn't differentiate between funding for longer-term development cooperation and humanitarian assistance activities that are delivered on short notice due to catastrophes, conflicts and crises.
+Third, tracking contributions over time might reveal further insights into priorities.
 These issues will be dissected in more detail in future posts.</p>

 ### Sources
 <font size="-1">